AdobeDocs/experience-platform.ja-JP/help/rtcdp/destinations/google-customer-match-destination.md

 ## 使用例

-To help you better understand how and when you should use the [!DNL Google Customer Match] destination, here are sample use cases that Adobe Real-time Customer Data Platform customers can solve by using this feature.
+To help you better understand how and when you should use the [!DNL Google Customer Match] destination, here are sample use cases that Real-time Customer Data Platform customers can solve by using this feature.

 ### ユースケース 1